 The line between contractor and employee often gets blurred, especially if you keep hiring a great contractor that understands your needs as an employer.
 Here’s what to do when the independent foreign contractor starts to look too much like an employee.
 If you opt for hiring non-US citizens, be sure to learn about the necessary tax forms for foreign persons and entities.

 Misclassified employees can file a complaint against their employers and demand reparations.
-These may include paying health, welfare or 401k contributions, paid time off, various subsequent payments, and more.
+These may include paying health, welfare, or 401k contributions, paid time off, various subsequent payments, insurance premiums, and more.

-Apart from a bad reputation, employers who classify their workers inaccurately are at risk from substantial financial penalties, or even jail time.
+Apart from a bad reputation, employers who classify their workers inaccurately are at risk of substantial financial penalties, or even jail time.

-In case the law enforcement decides the misclassification was an honest mistake, you may need to pay:
+In case the law enforcement decides that misclassifying employees was an honest mistake, you may need to pay:

 - A $50 fee for each W-2 Form you’ve failed to file